OutSystems/docs-odc/src/eap/architecture/intro.md

 The Platform **Load Balancer** handles all requests to the services.

 An example of a service is the Build Service.
-Triggered by a developer clicking the 1-Click Publish button in Service Studio, the Build Service takes the visual language model (.oml file) and compiles it to a deployable app.
+Triggered by a developer clicking the 1-Click Publish in Service Studio, the Build Service takes the visual language model (.oml file) and compiles it to a deployable app.

-All the Platform services are multi-tenant and benefit from automatic recoveries and continuous upgrades.
+All the Platform services are multi-tenant and benefit from automatic recovery and continuous upgrades.

 The following diagram shows the high-level architecture of the development Platform.